Under the Administration of Justice Act, debt collectors cannot harass you into paying your debts.

 No, discussing your debt with a family member, friend or neighbour without your permission is in breach of data protection laws.

-Debt collectors or creditors are not allowed to disclose your financial situation to anyone else, unless you give express permission for them to do so.
+Debt collectors or creditors are not allowed to disclose your financial situation to anyone else without your permission.

-What's more, unless your debt is a business loan, the company or collection agency cannot call or visit your place of work to collect payment unless you've given them permission.
+Unless your debt is a business loan, the company or collection agency cannot call or visit your place of work to collect payment unless you've given them permission to do so.

-If you have already been contacted at work you should tell the company not to call or visit you there again - if they do they will be in violation of the fair debt collection rules (set out by the OFT).
+If you have already been contacted at work you should tell the company not to call or visit you there again, they will be violating debt collection rules if they do.